Motivating People Effectively, Without Authority

 You'll be managing a diverse group of people from a variety of departments.
 They each have different areas of expertise and different ways of getting work done.
-The people don't report to you, and you'll have little to no authority over directing their performance.
+The people don't report to you, and you'll have little or no authority to direct their performance.
 However, you'll be held accountable for the team's output.
 To accomplish the team's goals, you'll be expected, among other things, to motivate, facilitate, encourage, communicate effectively, build trust, and resolve conflict.

 Leadership is a complex subject.
-There are visionary leaders, empowering leaders, charismatic leaders, and values-based leaders.
-For each of these styles, there are situations where that style is and is not effective.
-However, the one thing that traditional leaders can usually rely on, regardless of their style or situation, is legitimate power.
+However, the one thing that traditional leaders can usually rely on – regardless of their style or situation – is legitimate power.
 When things get tough, a traditional leader has the status and position to demand how work is done.

 Learn to lead discussions and proactively manage different personalities.
-You never know what past experiences – good and bad – team members have had with one another.
+You never know what past experiences – good and bad – that team members will have had with one another.

-Whatever the history, your role as leader starts by setting a positive foundation for the team's interactions:
+Whatever the history, your role as leader starts with setting a positive foundation for the team's interactions.
+So:

 Leaders who give power to others can be very influential and motivating.
 When leaders use their power to help others accomplish great things, people often want to work very hard for them.